dfoerderreuther/aemstarter/README.md

 ### Backup

 It's probably a good idea to create your first backup, either by shutting down the instances and using the "Backup & Restore" function or by using the Automation Task "Create backup and start".

 ### Settings

 The Settings allow you to:

 - Enable or disable health checks.
 Disabling them can be useful during debugging or when following specific logs
 - Configure Author, Publisher, or Dispatcher settings
 - Connect your development project and choose your preferred editor

 ### Automation

 A key feature of AEM-Starter is the ability to quickly restore and restart from a backup.
 This is often necessary when developing functionality that requires a specific content scenario (e.g., a fresh translation project, content before rollout, or a specific workflow state).

 There are several tasks to create backups or restore and run/debug from the first or last backup.
 Create uncompressed backups for faster restore performance.

+Use Package Manager to save your content and the "Update SDK, install and run" automation task to update or change AEM SDK with automated configuration and package installation.

 ### AEM Files / Dev Files